THIS PROGRAM REPRESENTS PURPOSEFUL SOWING

 That structure may not work for you, however, and you are not alone.
 Most people who have pivoted their lifestyle and now want to really delve in and learn have too many attachments to go somewhere to be an intern for a summer.
 Yet the need to learn hands-on is still a big hindrance to forward progress.
 Hence, the 3 day weekend or 1-2 week internship.
 We’ve made the price per week less the longer you are here because the longer you stay, the more our investment in you is paid back with your time and efforts while you are here.

-Homesteaders, aspiring farmers, and anyone looking to roll up their sleeves and work inside of our program to understand pasture management, husbandry, natural and conventional treatments, cow-calf management, milking, infrastructure needs for grazing and organic soil fertility will find a full week or two or three.
-The work is the same for everyone, but our discussions while we are working will be catered to your interests.
+Homesteaders, aspiring farmers, and anyone looking to roll up their sleeves and understand pasture management, husbandry, natural and conventional treatments, cow-calf management, milking, infrastructure needs for grazing and organic soil fertility will find a full and rich learning experience.
+The work is the same daily, but our discussions while we are working will be catered to your interests.
+Our goal is to send YOU home prepared, armed with information and inspired and hopeful about the future.

 Participants will learn about soil health, pasture management, animal husbandry, regenerative farming practices, holistic farm management while actually working on the farm.
 The work will provide context for our conversations and give you the confidence to readily apply what you have learned as soon as you get back home.
 We are passionate about sharing our knowledge with others and are committed to helping you succeed.